 Reference: Section 85, 87, 109, 175, 182, 184, The Education Act, 1995

 DISTANCE LEARNING

-The Division encourages students to participate in face-to-face instruction.
-However, in some circumstances it may be beneficial and necessary for students to enroll in distance learning.
+The Division believes that it may be beneficial and necessary at times for students to enroll in distance learning.
 Students must meet the Ministry of Education student enrollment requirements.